This article is part of a larger series on How to Do Payroll.

 Maine Payroll Laws, Taxes & Regulations

 If you withhold federal income taxes for an employee, you must also withhold state taxes.
 This includes withholdings for agricultural employees and resident and nonresident employees.
-Maine charges state income taxes on a tier system.
+Maine charges state income taxes on a tiered system.

 State Income Taxes

-Maine’s state income taxes run 5.8% to 7.15%.
+Maine’s state income taxes run from 5.8% to 7.15%.
 The personal exemption amount is $4,300 for each withholding allowance.
 There are two ways to calculate your withholdings: by a percentage calculation or by referring to the withholding tables.
 Withholdings need to be paid quarterly or semiweekly, depending on how much you pay in taxes.
 See Step 7 in the instructions above for the schedule.

 Need to know the difference between payroll taxes and income taxes?
 We cover the details in our payroll tax vs income tax guide.

 You are liable for SUTA when you pay more than $1,500 in gross wages in a calendar quarter or for work performed in any part of the day in 20 weeks in a calendar year.
 Maine charges SUTA for up to the first $12,000 earned by each employee.
 There are 20 tiers that depend on your user experience rate, and the percentages include SUTA, contributions to the Competitive Skills Scholarship Program (CSSP), and contributions to the Unemployment Program Administration Fund (UPAF).

 Seasonal employment: Seasonal employees can only claim unemployment benefits if they lose their job during the season in which they work.
 Therefore, it’s in your best interest to designate seasonal jobs and employees.
 You can find the list of seasonal jobs and the dates for the seasons in the Maine UI Employer Guide.